Contents

 The GUI

-We have designed an efficient user interface for the purpose of automatic test data generation from Ada source code.
+We have designed an efficient user interface for the purpose of automatic test inputs generation from Ada source code.
 Mika's interface cannot be used to edit source code; your own, familiar to you, existing development environment should be used for that purpose.

 As mentioned, Mika is non intrusive: it works in a separate working directory, it does not change your code, it is impossible to change your code via Mika's interface etc. In the same philosophy, you should still use you own compiler, traditional testing tool etc.